codenautas/login-plus/LEEME.md

 opts                | default opts         | use
 --------------------|----------------------|---------------
-unloggedPath        | `../unlogged`        | server directory to which the path /unlogged points loginPagePath       | `/../unlogged/login` | path to the .jade file that contains the login screen loginPageServe      | motor de jade        | function that serves the login page (use this function when a .jade file is not desired) baseUrl             | `/`                  | base URL for all other URLs
+loginPagePath       | `/../unlogged/login` | path to the .jade file that contains the login screen loginPageServe      | motor de jade        | function that serves the login page (use this function when a .jade file is not desired) baseUrl             | `/`                  | base URL for all other URLs